GregFiegel/eclipse-mapping/README.md

 since” relative to *now*; pass `--include-future` (or pick a custom `--max-date`) if you want to push the end date farther out.
 Combine this with `--years-back N` to focus on only the last `N` years relative to whatever end date you chose.
+Only total (and hybrid) eclipses are rendered by default; pass `--include-annular` to bring annular paths back into the visualization.
 For fast, non-interactive deliverables favor `--image-output` and increase `--image-scale` for higher resolution; use `--outline-only` if you just need to verify the borders without plotting data.
+When HTML payload size becomes unwieldy, use `--polygon-step N` to down-sample each polygon by keeping every Nth vertex.

 ```sh
 . .venv/bin/activate